Siege of Damascus (1148): Aftermath

 Each of the Christian forces felt betrayed by the other.
-A new plan was made to attack Ascalon but this was abandoned due to the lack of trust that had resulted from the failed siege.
-This mutual distrust would linger for a generation due to the defeat, to the ruin of the Christian kingdoms in the Holy Land.
-Following the battle, Conrad returned to Constantinople to further his alliance with Manuel I Komnenos.
+A new plan was made to attack Ascalon but was abandoned due to lack of trust resulting from the failed siege.
+This mutual distrust lingered for a generation due to the defeat, to the ruin of the Christian kingdoms in the Holy Land.
+After the battle, Conrad returned to Constantinople to further his alliance with Manuel I Komnenos.
 As a result of the attack, Damascus no longer trusted the crusaders, and the city was formally handed over to Nur ad-Din in 1154.
 Bernard of Clairvaux was also humiliated, and when his attempt to call a new crusade failed, he tried to disassociate himself from the fiasco of the Second Crusade altogether.

 Legacy

 The French Crusader Robert de Brie, who took part in the Siege of Damascus in 1148, is sometimes credited for bringing the Damask rose from Syria to Europe.
 The Crusaders carved the fleur-de-lis on a stone outside Bab Sharqi, in addition to scattering coins in a ditch there.

-During the Mandate for Syria and the Lebanon, the French built Mezzeh prison in 1920s, on a hill-top structure dates back to crusader days, and used it to house anti-colonial fighters and political prisoners.
+During the Mandate for Syria and the Lebanon, the French built Mezzeh prison on a hilltop structure that dates to crusader days and used it to house anti-colonial fighters and political prisoners.